Leishmanitus/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+This project focuses on creating a back-end for the WTWR project.
+Here we use express.js and the mongoose framework to create a server.
+Inside the server the user is able to Create Read Update Delete data from the database with a custom made API.
+The API uses current standards and practices for handling errors.

+## Technologies
+JavaScript
+  Express.js

+MongoDb
+  mongoose

+EsLint

+Git

-## Running the Project
+## Techniques
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+Express.js is the main back-end framework used to handle all the server-side routing and logic.

+We use MongoDb as the database to store all the user data.

+The user can create new items thanks to Mongoose, which is an Object modeling tool framework of Node.js.

+We use a linter like EsLint to catch any last minute bugs before commiting.

+Through the Bash terminal, we push commits to github for version control.